-Serviced offices have been occupied at Level 34,50 Bridge Street which are leased through Regus until October 2014 and provide office accommodation for the CEO.
+From October 2014 serviced offices have been occupied at Level 19, 1 O'Connell Street which are leased through Compass and provides office accommodation for the NSX CEO.
+A serviced office agreement has been signed for these premises with the operator.